breckinloggins/ngtemplate/README.md

 Differences from CTemplate
 --------------------------

     - ngtemplate is a little more dynamic than CTemplate.
-You are allowed to set variable_missing and modifier_missing callbacks to populate templates dynamically rather than stuffing variable values in a data dictionary ahead of time (or some combination of the two approaches).
-This allows neat tricks similar to the magic you can pull off with Ruby's method_missing
+You are allowed to set `variable_missing` and `modifier_missing` callbacks to populate templates dynamically rather than stuffing variable values in a data dictionary ahead of time (or some combination of the two approaches).
+This allows neat tricks similar to the magic you can pull off with Ruby's `method_missing`
-    - Unlike in CTemplate, you can have as many FOO_separator sections as you like inside a template and they will all be expanded in the order in which the separators are placed
+    - Unlike in CTemplate, you can have as many `FOO_separator` sections as you like inside a template and they will all be expanded in the order in which the separators are placed
     - Block scope for marker identifiers works even for template includes.
 In other words, if an included template references a marker not in the include template's dictionary, it will be found if the including template has a dictionary entry with that name
-    - Includes a built-in modifier called :cstring_escape that turns newlines into \n, tabs into \t, quotes into \", and so forth
+    - Includes a built-in modifier called `:cstring_escape` that turns newlines into \n, tabs into \t, quotes into \", and so forth
     - Modifier semantics are a little different than they are in CTemplate:

-        - Custom modifiers don't require an x- prefix
+        - Custom modifiers don't require an `x-` prefix
         - You can override the built-in modifiers
-        - Syntax for modifier arguments are more consistent: for all modifiers you must start an arg list with '='.
+        - Syntax for modifier arguments are more consistent: for all modifiers you must start an arg list with `=`'.
 In CTemplate the semantics for custom modifiers are different than built-ins.
-For backward compatibility with CTemplate, modifiers that start with x- treat the first thing following the next colon as modifier arguments, just like in CTemplate
+For backward compatibility with CTemplate, modifiers that start with `x-` treat the first thing following the next colon as modifier arguments, just like in CTemplate
         - You can chain custom modifiers together just like built-in modifiers